valancej/documentation/_general/account/notifications.md

 The _status_ field can have one of the following values:

-- `testing` for newly started build
+- `initiated` for newly started build
 - `error` for failed builds
 - `success` for passed builds
 - `stopped` for stopped builds